-A shift register is a chain of D-flip-flops where each is connected to a common clock.
-The output of the first D-flip-flop is connected to the input of the second D-flip-flop.
-The output of the second D-flip-flop is connected to the input of the third D-flip-flop, and so on.
-When data is present on the input to the first D-flip-flop, it will be latched upon the first rising edge of the clock.
-On the second rising edge of the clock, the same data will be latched into the second D-flip-flop.
-This continues on each rising edge of the clock until the data has been shifted entirely through the chain of D-flip-flops.
+A shift register is a chain of D-Flip-Flops that each are connected to a common clock.
+The output of the first D-Flip-Flop is connected to the input of the second D-Flip-flop.
+The output of the second D-Flip-Flop is connected to the input of the third D-Flip-Flop and so on.
+When data is present on the input to the first D-Flip-Flop, it will be latched upon the first rising edge of the clock.
+On the second rising edge of the clock, the same data will be latched into the second D-Flip-Flop.
+This continues on each rising edge of the clock until the data has been shifted entirely through the chain of D-Flip-Flops.
 Shift registers are commonly used to convert a serial string of data into a parallel format.
-If an n-bit, serial sequence of information is clocked into the shift register, after n clocks the data will be held on each of the D-flip-flop outputs.
+If an n-bit, serial sequence of information is clocked into the shift register, after n clocks the data will be held on each of the D-Flip-Flop outputs.
 At this moment, the n-bits can be read as a parallel value.
 Consider the shift register configuration shown in Fig. 7.28.

-Fig. 7.28 4-Bit shift register
+Fig. 7.28 4-bit shift register